davydkina-polina/homework/README.md

-# homework
+# davydkina-polina.github.io
-There is my list of completed tasks about Web-Start
+This is from Github Pages